the-known-anon/the-known-anon/README.md

 # Hey there!~
-Welcome to my profile, I hope you have a nice stay  :D I have experience coding in C++,python, R, C, HTML-CSS and Javascript.
+Welcome to my profile, I hope you have a nice stay  :D I have experience coding in C++/c,python, HTML/CSS, Javascript, PHP, SQL.

 Machine Learning has always piqued my interest.It seems so fascinating to know that a machine can learn just like a human.With Python being lingua franca for Machine
 Learning,I have made myself well versed with Python.Along with that, I have done 3 out of 5 courses of “Deep Learning specialization” by “deeplearning.ai(Andrew Ng)” on
 Coursera and also to make myself familiar with Tensorflow,I have completed the “Intro to TensorFlow” by Google Cloud.
 Well, I believe that,just learning and understanding the concepts of ML is not enough, one needs to know how to develop and train models as well.

+Check out my profile at devpost : https://devpost.com/apoorva7sinha

 ### 😄 Pronouns
 She/Her